 Scheduled coverage (for individual equipment)

-Meanwhile, for scheduled coverage, this lets you choose individual items that you want to insure and specify a particular amount of insurance to that item.
+Meanwhile, for scheduled coverage, this lets you choose individual items that you want to insure and specify a particular amount of insurance for that item.
 This is a great way to customize your coverage based on your needs, usage, and budget.
 Scheduled coverage also gives you enough limits for your higher valued equipment.

 Additional Farm Equipment Insurance Coverage